wenpincui/SensorData/README.md

-This app shows the datarate of each sensor reporting.
+This app shows the report data rate of each sensor.